Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Introduction

 Several previous works have investigated robust MDPs from a regularization perspective \cite{derman2021twice,DRO_derman,rewardRobustRegularization,MaxEntRL}.
-While this approach provides an interesting insight into the the problem at hand, it has so far did not lead to scalable methods for solving RMDPs.
+While this approach provides an interesting insight into the problem at hand, it has so far did not lead to scalable methods for solving RMDPs.
 Along this direction and closest to our work is by Derman et. al \cite{derman2021twice} which showed that robust MDPs can be viewed as value and policy regularized MDPs.
 Particularly, for $(\mathtt{sa})$-rectangular case, they reduced robust policy iteration (both policy evaluation and improvement) to reward regularized non-robust MDPs.
-The reward regularizer comes from the uncertainty in reward and transition kernel.
-Nevertheless their assumption on kernel noise is unrealistic.
-For $\mathtt{s}$-rectangular case, they obtained only policy evaluation as regularized non-robust MDPs, and for policy improvement they go for external black box solver (projection onto simplex solver).
-Our work differs from \cite{derman2021twice} in the following respect: \textbf{a)} We correct unrealistic assumption made in the kernel noise (in both $\mathtt{s}$ and $(\mathtt{sa})$ cases) by \cite{derman2021twice} that has a significant consequences on the results. \textbf{b)} For $\mathtt{s}$- rectangular case, our work provide explicit characterization of the policy improvement step.
-For general $p$, policy improvement step can be approximated using binary search, and for $p=1,2,\infty$, it can be done exactly in either closed form or by some simple algorithm.
+The reward regularizer comes from the uncertainty in the reward and transition kernel.
+Nevertheless, their assumption of kernel noise is unrealistic.
+For $\mathtt{s}$-rectangular case, they obtained only policy evaluation as regularized non-robust MDPs, and for policy improvement, they go for an external black box solver (projection onto simplex solver).
+Hence, making it very difficult to generalize in an online setting.

-\textbf{Contributions:} \begin{itemize} \item This paper provides an efficient method to solving both $\mathtt{s}$ and $(\mathtt{sa})$-rectangular $L_p$ robust MDPs whose complexity is very close (up to some log factors) to non-robust MDPs (in some special cases, it is exactly the same). \item Our proposed robust policy iteration variant for $\texttt{s}$ rectangular $L_p$ robust MDPs is very similar to the non-robust MDPs variant with some interesting differences: \textbf{a)} It penalizes the states proportional to its uncertainty and proportional to the \textit{variance} of value function \textbf{b)} Instead of choosing the best action, it hedges itself by choosing top $k$ actions proportional to their Q-values where $k$ depends on the level of uncertainty in the state and \textit{variance} of value function.